sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - owning and overseeing the execution of the strategy and action plan;
 - facilitating the effective use of open standards and OSS in commercial products and services;
 - ensuring high-quality and frequent releases of code to open standards and OSS communities;
-- engaging with open communities and seeing that the organisation contributes back to other projects effectively; and
+- engaging with open communities and seeing that the organization contributes back to other projects effectively; and
 - maintaining license compliance, reviews and oversight.

-The following roles are recommended as a first version of the Open First CoE with 3 full time employees (FTE):
+The following roles are recommended as a first version of the Open First CoE with 3 full-time employees (FTE):

 1. Program Manager and Compliance Officer - manager level, empowered at an executive-level position (reports to DG) with direct oversight and hands-on management of ESDC's interests in its Open First activities.
 The manager is responsible for leading the way inside ESDC toward its Open First goals and vision as well as ensuring open standards and OSS compliance.
 2. Legal Advisor - acts as the operations of the CoE to ensure compliance with laws, licensing agreements, and other legal details.
 The legal advisor is responsible for ensuring that ESDC can consume code internally and contribute back to projects with acceptable terms specific to open standards and OSS.